zazull555/developer-challenge-api/README.md

 Create an android application which satisfies the following requirements:

+* Built with React Native
 * Multiple components which show the correct usage of Fragments and Activities
 * The use of a ViewModel for persisting data
 * The use of a Web Service that interfaces with the REST API
 * At least one unit test per component

+*OR*

+#### iOS Developer

+Create an iOS application which satisfies the following requirements:

+* Built with React Native
+* Multiple components which show the correct usage of MVC pattern
+* The use of a NSCoding for persisting data
+* The use of a client networking mdel that interfaces with the REST API
+* At least three unit tests

 ## API